-Everyone knows that exercise is good for your physical health.
-But the benefits it can have on your brain are also tremendous, and all the more reason you should prioritize exercising even when your workload seems overwhelming.
+Everyone knows that exercise is good for your physical health, and you can exercise while you're working or studying, too.
+You should — the benefits it can have on your brain are also tremendous, and all the more reason you should prioritize exercising even when your workload seems overwhelming.

 “Why would exercise build brainpower in ways that thinking might not?” she continues.
 “The brain, like all muscles and organs, is a tissue, and its function declines with underuse and age.
 Beginning in our late 20s, most of us will lose about 1 percent annually of the volume of the hippocampus, a key portion of the brain related to memory and certain types of learning.
 Exercise though seems to slow or reverse the brain’s physical decay, much as it does with muscles.”

-This one is easier said than done, because oftentimes you’re not particularly relaxed while studying.
-But if you can get yourself to chill out — whether by meditating, doing yoga or breathing exercising, or simply taking breaks to either mentally or physically recharge — it’ll probably impact your study session for the better.
+This one's easier said than done because oftentimes you’re not particularly relaxed while studying.
+But if you can get yourself to chill out — whether by meditating, doing yoga or breath exercising, or simply taking breaks to either mentally or physically recharge — it’ll probably impact your study session for the better.

-Stress can hinder your ability to absorb material, while meditation and relaxation can boost your attention span.
+Stress has some serious effects, and it can hinder your ability to absorb material, while relaxation can boost your attention span.

 It’s one thing to learn a bunch of concepts, but imagine if you had to not only better your understanding of them, but you also had to teach the concepts to ensure that another group of people understood the material?